-So you are working your way up the corporate ladder when you realize that your boss – a relatively new member of the “old boys club” – isn’t pulling his weight?
+So you are working your way up the corporate ladder.
+You realize that your boss – a relatively new member of the “old boys club” – isn’t pulling his weight?
 What do you do?
 What can you do about it?
 How can you get him to pull up his socks?

 However, truthfully, there may be nothing that you can do unless you already have influence with your boss.
-Given the predicament, to move forward, accept this potentially real limitation as a fact, then consider a leadership perspective.
+Given the predicament, to move forward, accept this potentially real limitation as a fact.
+Then consider a leadership perspective.
 Ask yourself, not how can I get my boss to change?
-Rather, ask yourself, how can I handle myself in this situation, to show off my best attributes?
+Instead, ask yourself, how can I handle myself in this situation, to show off my best attributes?

-Chiefly, my point regarding this dilemma is that you will likely be more efficient, more influential because you have taken the time to nurture and cultivate mutually respectful relationships with others, including your boss.
+Chiefly, my point regarding this dilemma concerns your effort.
+You will likely be more efficient & more influential because you have taken the time to nurture and cultivate mutually respectful relationships with others, including your boss.
+Communication is foundational in relationships.
 Leadership is not about controlling others, using force or manipulation to make them bend to your will.
 It is an opportunity to breathe life into the type of person you want to become.
-Cultivate and nurture your character, your relationships, then simply observe and appreciate the power that others start to bequeath to you.
+Cultivate and nurture your character, your relationships, then merely observe and appreciate the power that others start to bequeath to you.

 Tip # 4 – “Do What You Love, the Money Will Follow” was clearly a seminal book, written by Marsha Sinetar back in 1989.
 More recently, Stanford professor and author of “The Highest Goal” Michael Ray was reported to say “Do what you love, love what you do.”
 Good advice but not so easily implemented.